MatteoPerona/name-homogenize/readme.md

-# Cocoa Co-op Data Homogenization 🌴
+# CocoaER: Entity Resolution Benchmark using Cocoa Supply Chain Data 🌴

-This repo evaluates various methods for data homogenization on two datasets of cocoa cooperatives.
-One from the govenment of Ivory Coast, and the other from cocoa importers.

-## Why does this matter?

-Researchers often face challenges when integrating data that references the same entities but originates from multiple sources, especially when those sources contain minor inconsistencies in how information is presented.
-Cocoa supply chain data exemplifies this problem, as names and abbreviations of cocoa cooperatives often vary slightly across company and government records, rendering it very difficult to merge datasets.
-This repo investigates the efficacy of weakly supervised models in classifying pairs of data points to determine if they represent the same cocoa cooperative.
+*Entity resolution*, i.e. disambiguating data that refers to the same entity and originates from multiple sources, is challenging because of inconsistencies in the way the entity is represented across sources.
+Cocoa supply chain data exemplifies this problem, as names and abbreviations of cocoa cooperatives often vary across company and government records, rendering it difficult to merge large datasets automatically.
+We investigate the efficacy of weakly supervised language models in performing entity resolution across two distinct cocoa cooperative datasets: one from the Ivory Coast government's registry of coops, the other compiled from multiple importers.
+To this end, we introduce a hand-annotated benchmark containing pairs of entries from these two datasets labeled with 0 for different and 1 for same.
+Using our benchmark dataset we measured the precision, recall, and accuracy for 7 entity resolution methods.
+We find that GPT-4o performs the best with a 0.96 accuracy, while earlier models are significantly less accurate.
+This paper makes three key contributions: (1) we evaluate whether popular LLMs are ready for real-life entity disambiguation tasks, (2) we introduce a real-world benchmark for applied entity resolution, and (3) we offer the first non-deterministic method for entity resolution in cocoa supply chain research.

 ## Quickstart 🚀